tulior/tulio-dev-resume/README.md

 **Fonte Tecnologia — Software Engineer**
 *Campo Grande, Brazil | Aug 2017 – Aug 2019*
-- Restored UI responsiveness in a real-time dispatch grid by consolidating event handling and moving animations to `requestAnimationFrame`; stayed smooth with hundreds of active jobs.
+- Optimized a real-time dispatch grid that was lagging under the high frequency of updates pushed via SignalR.
+By consolidating event handlers and shifting rendering to requestAnimationFrame, I restored UI responsiveness, ensuring the grid remained fluid with hundreds of active jobs streaming in.

 **PSG Tecnologia — Software Engineer**
 *Campo Grande, Brazil | Mar 2013 – Aug 2017*